iciclespider/mezzanine/README.rst

   * TEMPLATE_SITE - The site template.
 Defines the overall structure of a given web site.
 Extends TEMPLATE_BODY.
   * TEMPLATE_PAGE - Structures the html at the base Page level.
 Extends TEMPLATE_SITE.
   * TEMPLATE_CONTENTPAGE - Structures the html for ContentPages.
 Extends TEMPLATE_CONTENTPAGE.
+  * Template in Page instance (optional).

-Then, there are following Settings values to associate a collection of CSS settings with these above template levels:
+Then, there are following Settings values to associate a collection of CSS settings with these above template levels, all of which are optional:

   * STYLE_BODY - Styles applied to the html in the TEMPLATE_STYLE template.
+  * STYLE_SITE - Styles applied to the html in the TEMPLATE_SITE template.
   * STYLE_PAGE - Styles applied to the html in the TEMPLATE_PAGE template.
   * STYLE_CONTENTPAGE - Style applied to the html in the TEMPLATE_CONTENTPAGE template.
+  * Style in Page instance.

-Any of the above settings can be changed in the Settings to enable a different "theme" for that part of the rendered html page.
+Any of the above settings, both the templates and the styles, can be changed in the Settings to enable a different "theme" for that part of the rendered html page.

-An initial shell of a simple web site associated with the "localhost" domain showing an example of using most of the above Settings can be loaded by loading the "localhost" fixture via the following command:
+An initial shell of a simple web site associated with the "localhost" domain showing an example of using most of the above Settings can be created by loading the "localhost" fixture via the following command:

   mezzanine/manage.py loaddata localhost